 The condition of all door seals should be examined at six-monthly intervals.
 If the seal is missing, in part or completely, it should be replaced immediately.
 It is necessary to replace like with like and the use of any seal, other than that originally installed, may jeopardise the performance of the door.
-Seals should be fitted in accordance with the manufacturer’s instructions.
+Seals should be fitted in accordance with the manufacturer’s instructions, for more information, please speak to your Housing Officer/Property Management Officer.

 Ironmongery